oracle-livelabs/security/oci-kms/simulation-enable-access/simulation-enable-access.md

    ![Buckets](./images/bucket-visible.png "Buckets")

-    If you click on your bucket, you will be able to access:
+    If you click on your bucket, you will be able to access and see the objects inside the bucket listed below:

    ![Access](./images/upload-object.png "Access")

-    and ocw23-resources bucket is still accessible because it has been configured with Oracle-managed keys by design.
-That is a best practice customers can use when they do not want to manage the keys and key lifecycle for resources that do not contain any sensitive data.
-This way, OCI enables companies to have a very granular and powerfull key management solution for all of their OCI resources.

 3. Now we will check that the pre-authenticated request (PAR) that you have created is functional again as the key is enabled.
   Copy the URL you saved in lab 3 task 2 and paste it in your browser again.
 Confirm you can download the document.
   Thus we have now confirmed that re-enabling the key from the external CipherTrust Manager instance brings back a fully functional behavior to OCI storage bucket.